Telecommunication-Telemedia-Assessment/CrowdWatcher/README.md

 ![alt tag](./Network2.png)

 	- You may start the virtual machine.
-Once the operating system is loaded, it request a user.
+Once the operating system is loaded, it requests a user.
 The default user is "archie" and the password is "arch".
 It is however, not necessary to log in.

 ![alt tag](./VMStarted.png)

 	- You may open Google Chrome, and connect to the virtual machine at the address: http://192.168.56.101/ where you will find the default page.
-The eye tracking platform can be found at http://192.168.56.101/platform
+The eye tracking platform can be found at https://192.168.56.101/platform

 ![alt tag](./Invite.png)

+# Run a test

+   - Setup the platform or the virtual machine

+   - Connect to https://192.168.56.101/platform and follow the steps.
+(With the virtual machine, you will have a security warning due to the use of a self-signed certificate.
+You need to buy a valid certificate for running crowdsourcing experiments.
+It only cost few euros/dollars)

+   - Once the test is completed you may find the videos with the participants's face and XML logs about their actions in "www/eyetracker/public/uploads/".

+   - Let `user1_video.webm` and `user1_click.xml` be the two files contained in the uploads folder.

+   - Run the tool `clmframework/bin/FeatureExtraction user1_video.webm -ofeatures_2d -f face_features.csv` to obtain the facial features.

+   - Run the fit tool `Fit/fit -f face_features.csv -c user1_click.xml -o user1_fixations.csv` to obtain the fixations predictions and confidence intervals.

+   - Finally, run the MATLAB script `MATLAB/getSalMap('user1_fixations.csv')` to obtain the saliency map.